totalorder/boxen-client/INSTALL.md

 ip route show
 ```

-On your PC, put the ip-address of the Pi in a file called pi-ip.txt in the current working directory for later use
+On your PC, put the ip-address of the Pi in a file called pi-ip.txt in the root of the boxen-client repo
 ```bash
 echo "192.168.0.123" > pi-ip.txt
 ```